HomeTrue North Blog

 12. Frost Festival in Regina

-Organized across four frost hubs—Wascana, Downtown, Real, and Warehouse—the Frost Festival in Regina will be two years old in 2023.
-With over 17,000 attendees to the festival, it hosts many outdoor and indoor activities you will fall for.
-Whether it's culture, tourism, or sheer fun, the 10-day Frost Festival in Regina is a place to see the frozen winters come alive.
+Organized across four frost hubs—Wascana, Downtown, Real, and Warehouse—the Frost Festival in Regina is a new Canadian winter festival, which will be three years old in 2024.
+The 17,000 annual attendees to the festival enjoy both outdoor and indoor activities.
+The 10-day Frost Festival is a fun way to see how Canadians embrace the winter.

 • Location: Regina, Saskatchewan